sympy/sympy/doc/src/guides/custom-functions.md

 want to define special printing for a function.

-For example, for our [divides example above](custom-functions-divides-example), we may want the LaTeX printer to print a more mathematical expression.
+For example, for our [divides example above](custom-functions-divides), we may want the LaTeX printer to print a more mathematical expression.
 Let's make it print `divides(m, n)` as `\left [ m \middle | n \right ]`, which looks like $\left [ m \middle | n
 \right ]$ (here $[P]$ is the [Iverson